crsahadeva09-netizen/Java-Slot-Machine/README.md

 4. Play in the console

 ## Credits
-This project was created as a learning exercise by following the Java tutorial by **Bro Code**.
+This project was created as a learning exercise by following a Java tutorial series, with the goal of strengthening Core Java fundamentals.